 4. Analyze Results

 Once your strategy is in place and rolled out, you must observe.
-Very few are aware of the fact that this is one of the most important stages in any digital marketing strategy.
+Very few are aware of the fact that this is one of the most important stages in any digital marketing tactical strategies.
 Take note of details such as how customers are interacting with you and your content as well as how you’re progressing towards your goals will make a difference for you.
 This is because your observations will guide you to making specific improvements to your strategy as you learn what worked and what didn’t.
 Make use of analytics software/tools such as Google Analytics to provide the much-needed direction towards the next step that needs to be taken.
 Analytics would be able to give you insight into details such as:

 - Are clicks turning into sales/conversions?
 Is mobility occurring through the sales funnel?
 Why or why not?